Value Stream Mapping

 In addition to all of the standard value stream mapping symbols that come with your Systems2win template, it is very easy to add your own custom shapes:

-In addition to the standard palette of value stream mapping symbols,
+In addition to the standard palette

 To get help for any Systems2win shape: